 Sufficient passing time is provided for all students to be in class on time.
 If a student feels he/she may be late to their next class, they must obtain a late pass from the staff member they are with at that time.
 Students will not be permitted to look for that person once they are late.
 Instead, they must report to class where they will be admitted by the classroom teacher who will hold them accountable.
 Late passes will not be given by office personnel to students who take it upon themselves to make a phone call, visit the school store, etc. Any student can easily ask a staff member for a late pass if they feel they are going to be late, but it is the staff member who must approve or deny the request.
 Students should be aware that persistent lateness to class will initiate a two-part process.
 First, a combination of lateness and cuts can ultimately result in a student being denied credit for a course.
-Secondly, the intervention of the classroom teacher and assistant principal will result in disciplinary records reviewed for a possible alternative placement.
+Secondly, the intervention of the classroom teacher and assistant principal will result in disciplinary consequences which will be increased with each subsequent offense.
+Ultimately, repeat offenders may be called to an Informal principal's meeting to have their academic, attendance and disciplinary records reviewed for a possible alternative placement.
 The object of this process is to have students be in class on time.
 Responding to the guidelines of the classroom teacher and assuming the responsibility for one's actions will usually keep disciplinary matters at the classroom level.